lschierer/HP_Stuff/packages/greenwood/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Appendix_H.md

 ## Characteristics of the Nephilim

 As a distortion of God's creation, nephilim do not, cannot fit cleanly into either creation or Divine Law.
-[Soteriology][WP1], [Missiology][WP2], and [Ecclesiology][WP3] get interesting (and fictional) curlicues and footnotes trying to deal with the chaotic fallout of the interaction between the angelic and the human in a nephil's nature.
-This lets me do things to/with the characters that would not otherwise be at all moral.
-Some of this is covered in [Appendix G][AG].
+As best we, as researchers, can tell, [Soteriology][WP1], [Missiology][WP2], and [Ecclesiology][WP3] get interesting curlicues and footnotes trying to deal with the chaotic fallout of the interaction between the angelic and the human in a nephil's nature.
+The Church struggles greatly as her tribunals and as individual bishops and other Church officials have, at various times and places, been forced to adjudicate practical consequences.

-The reader might understand the nephilim by somewhat comparing them to mules or [ligers].
-While in some ways they may appear to have advantages to one or both parent species, they are an artificial, unnatural 'creation'.
-Just as a hippogriff is impossible by normal genetics, and cannot be explained by Mendelian inheritance patterns, children of either two nephil or one human and one nephil do not follow purely Mendelian inheritance patterns.
-This is explained in detail in [Appendix C][AC].
+In many ways a useful analogy to understand the nephilim is to first look at other, naturally occuring, hybrids.
+By somewhat comparing the nephilim to mules or
+[ligers], we can approach an understand of how it is that the nephilim are at the same time in some ways more capable than humanity and in other ways less capable.
+It is, however, important to note that neither the nephilim themselves, nor any of the hybrids they have created, like the so called hippogriff (which figures in human mythology, but which is *not* in fact a mythological animal, but a very rare but very real one) do *not **at all*** follow normal Mendelian inheritance patterns.
+Or rather, they appear to *selectively* follow normal patterns just enough to defy formulating any alternative rules with any reliability.
+We have attempted to explain the rules they do follow, in so far as there *are* any rules, in [an attached document][Inheritance].

+The primary difference between humans and the nephilim is that the nephilim have what they call "magic."
+These abilities are poorly understood by the nephilim themselves.
+Our understanding of their "magic" is covered in [this attached document][AB]

 ### Animagi

-In _[Many Waters][MW]_, all angels have an animal form with which they monitor and sometimes interact with humanity.
+Apocraphal sources tell us that each angel has an intrinsic shape that it will "naturally" assume when interacting with the physical world.
+More accurately, it could be said to have a *set* of intrinsic *shapes*, one more or less human in appearance, and one that closely mimics a particular animal.
 This dual form is one of the things that the nephilim inherit from their (fallen) angelic parents.
-All nephil are animagi.
+The nephilim refer to the ability to assume the shape of an animal as being an animagi, and most European nephilim will tell you that the ability is rare.
+It is not - all nephil are animagi.

 However, normally a child, growing up around those who either do not have or do not use this power, begins to instinctively suppress the ability.
-This suppression thing is how I am merging the Harry Potter concept with the _[Many Waters][MW]_ concept, and is thus found in neither original work.
-Some traditions, like that described in _Short Stories of Heroism_ are time consuming, difficult, and exacting.[^220628-1] In this work this is not because of the inherent difficulty of the actual magic, but rather the drawn out ritual is, functionally but unknowingly to the nephilim population (who largely have not studied any actual psychology), training the nephil to _allow_ the change, to overcome the enculturated inhibitions against using this power.
-Moreover, Magic is in part about belief, you cannot do something you believe you cannot do.
-Thus if you believe that the transformation is difficult, you can (unconsciously) _make it difficult._ This last (making magic difficult) applies to more than just animagi.
+Some traditions, like that described in _Short Stories of Heroism_ (a fictional work produced for nephilim children) are time consuming, difficult, and exacting.[^220628-1]  In actuality this process is used not because of the inherent difficulty of the actual magic, but rather because the nephilim believes it necessary.
+Functionally but unknowingly to the nephilim population (who largely have not studied any actual psychology), the ritual is training the nephil to *allow* the change, to overcome the enculturated inhibitions against using this power.
+Moreover, the nephilim's power, which they call magic, is in part about belief, you cannot do something you believe you cannot do.
+Thus if you believe that the transformation is difficult, you can (unconsciously but very actually) *make it difficult.* This last (making magic difficult) applies to more than just animagi.

-Uagadou is known for teaching self transfiguration.[^220628-2] Their results differ from the way most nephil communities handle the animagi ability.
-Rather than working with the student's innate form, the Uagadou school teaches students to mutate themselves, and thus to _change_ their innate form.
+Uagadou (one of the nephilim centers for education) is known for teaching self transfiguration.[^220628-2] Their results differ from the way most nephil communities handle the animagi ability.
+Rather than working with the student's innate form, the Uagadou school teaches students to mutate themselves, and thus to *change* their innate form.
 They disregard the repercussions this has on the student's core personality, and sometimes even on the person's ability to function in normal human society.

 ### Free Will

-As stated in my [rules][AA], I believe that Mrs. Rowling set up a universe in which binding magical contracts can be forced on someone in at least some circumstances.
-I expound at some length on the topic in [Appendix F][AF].
+One of the key differences between the nephilim and humanity is that it is entirely possible for the nephilim to use their powers in ways that bind either their own will, or that of another of their kind.
+This is covered in further detail in [the attached document][AF].

-More widely, we have two different kinds of beings with two different modes of exercising knowledge, and will.
+While you are more concerned with practical outcomes, it was decided this difference requires some elaboration.
+The nephilim originate from two different kinds of beings with two different modes of exercising knowledge, and will.
 Angels were created and exist outside of time.
 At the moment of their creation, in some manner we lack the capacity to fully understand, they have a single moment of choice, as they grasp all they will ever know, and understand that knowledge as completely as they will ever do so.
 They choose, quite simply, to obey God, or to rebel.
-My _[Many Waters][MW]_ infusion confuses this angelic nature somewhat, in that she depicts angels as manifestly confused, fumbling, and making well-intentioned mistakes.
-Her angels appear to exist in time.
-I am trying to rectify her mistake slightly.
-My angels _do_ make mistakes, but these mistakes happen outside of time, and so get rectified, if they are rectified at all, not by an angel learning, but by a different angel acting to different circumstances with a different understanding that is equally static.
+This is confusing in that while they *desire* to obey God (assuming that to be their choice), their *ability* to do so is limited by their limited understanding of His Devine Will.
+An angel is appparently capable of making mistakes, their mistakes, unlike those of humanity, are simply *always* honest ones.
+Even more confusingly, angels *do not change*  while an angel might come to be *informed* (an angel will never figure this out on its own) that a given action was a mistake, it will act *precisely the same* given the same situation, because it *inheritly cannot learn*, it is as if it is unable to percieve that the two situations *are* the same and that what was a mistake will still be so.

 Humans in contrast are constantly learning and changing.
 For them an act of the will is contingent on their knowledge and understanding at the time, and as he/she